 To clone your MAC address, make sure that you are using the computer that was ORIGINALLY CONNECTED to your modem before the Router was installed.
-Click the "Clone" button [1].
-Click "Apply Changes" [3].
+Click "MAC Address" on the navigation link and then the "Clone" button.
+Click "Apply Changes".
 Your MAC address is now cloned to the Router.